-&lt;sup>8)In other words, the allocator rounds the size up to whatever its nearest internal granularity is that satisfies the requirements established by the parameters on entry.
+9)In other words, the allocator rounds the size up to whatever its nearest internal granularity is that satisfies the requirements established by the parameters on entry.

-- ii) Otherwise, an implementation-dependent value conforming with the requirements of Section 7.5 (Errors <errno.h>). - d) If (\size) is non-zero and ptrs[n] is non-zero, the properties of the space pointed to by ptrs[n] is modified such that its alignment is at least the value of alignment if non-zero and its usable size is at least the value of (\size).
-If the new usable size of the object is greater than the old usable size of the object, the additional bytes beyond the old usable size of the object have interdeterminate values unless flags contains the flag M2\ZERO\MEMORY, whereupon the additional bytes shall be initialized to all bits zero.
-If flags does not contain the flag M2\PREVENT\MOVE, the space containing the contents of the object may be relocated to a location with sufficient free space after the object such that the request can be satisfied in the event of such a relocation, the contents of ptrs[n] shall be updated to point at the new object storage.
+- i) ENOMEM in the situation that the system has insufficient free memory to satisfy the allocation of the object. - ii) Otherwise, an implementation-dependent value conforming with the requirements of Section 7.5 (Errors <erro.h>). - d) If (size) is non-zero and ptrs[n] is non-zero, the properties of the space pointed to by ptrs[n] is modified such that its alignment is at least the value of alignment if non-zero and its usable size is at least the value of (size).
+If the new usable size of the object is greater than the old usable size of the object, the additional bytes beyond the old usable size of the object have interdeterminate values unless flags contains the flag M2_ZERO_MEMORY, whereupon the additional bytes shall be initialized to all bits zero.
+If flags does not contain the flag M2_PREVENT_MOVE, the space containing the contents of the object may be relocated to a location with sufficient free space after the object such that the request can be satisfied in the event of such a relocation, the contents of ptrs[n] shall be updated to point at the new object storage.